 There is also a timeline and cost involved.
 Because of this, you will want to plan ahead before starting to make your career transition.
 In this article, learn the steps to take to get a real estate license in the state of Virginia.

 General Requirements for a Virginia Real Estate License

 In the state of Virginia, you will need to meet the following basic general requirements to sit for your real estate license.
 You will notice the requirements are different depending on whether you plan to become a real estate salesperson or a real estate broker.

 First, you need to complete a 60-hour course called the Principles of Real Estate.
 The course you choose must be a real estate board-approved by the state.

-Unlike real estate broker candidates, you do not need to have any related work experience to apply for a real estate salesperson license.
+Local realtor Darren Robertson explains, unlike real estate broker candidates, you do not need to hae any related work experience to apply for a real estate salesperson license.

 Then you need to pay the $60 fee to apply to sit for the real estate exam.